 Fender American Elite Telecaster

-The Fender American Elite Telecaster is simply the way to go if you want a high-quality guitar and don’t spending a bit of cash to get it.
+The Fender American Ultra Telecaster is simply the way to go if you want a high-quality guitar and don’t spending a bit of cash to get it.
 This is the guitar you probably think of when you think of a Telecaster.
 It’s got that classic Tele tone, with a few modern features like the fourth-gen Noiseless pickups and the new Fender S-1 switch.

 Squier Affinity Telecaster